Responsible local tourism in your home town

 - Floating water park and sauna raft at water sports park Laguuni — enjoy a summer’s day in Finland’s first floating water park and warm up in the heat of the sauna raft.
 Laguuni and its partners want to protect the Baltic Sea, so they offer a free kayak in the spirit of Baltic Sea plogging for anyone who wants to participate in collecting trash from the sea and beaches.
 Why not grab the Visit Espoo kayak and take a plogging trip to clean up our beloved Baltic Sea.

 - Admire Espoo from the sky or by the sea — Lucy in the Sky’s terrace in Keilaniemi, above the roofs in Espoo, opens up to magnificent views.
 The casual bistro atmosphere is suitable for relaxed and urban vacationers.
-The Espoo Rantaraitti route has numerous atmospheric seaside restaurants and cafés with plenty of delicacies and good mood.
+The Espoo Waterfront Walkway has numerous atmospheric seaside restaurants and cafés with plenty of delicacies and good mood.
 Stop by on your evening walk or plan a special trip to Espoo’s very own beach boulevard.
 The bravest can hop on a RIB boat for the fastest ride of the summer!

 In the forest: